 To protect the environment, get rid of clothes responsibly after weight loss.
 To make more space for better items in your closet, you can sell, donate, upcycle, or recycle clothes that are one size too big.

 Getting rid of unwanted clothes is one of the best ways to simplify your life.
 But don't throw them in the trash.
 It's very detrimental to the planet, people, and animals living on it.

-The textile and apparel industry is the second-largest polluter globally.
+The textile and apparel industry is the largest polluters globally.
 Used clothing and other textile wastes are piling up in landfills at an alarming rate.

 The overproduction and overconsumption of cheaply made clothing are responsible for enormous amounts of waste, pollution, and carbon emissions.

 Up to 95% of all textile wastes could be recycled.
 However, more than 80% of all discarded clothes and other textiles end up in landfills to decompose or be incinerated.